webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Enhance-Strength.md

 ---
 aliases:
 - Enhance Strength
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/3
-  - Abilitiesction
+- Ability/Tier/Mid
-type:
-  - Action
+- Ability/Pool/Intellect
-cost:
-  - 3 Intellect points
+- Ability/Categories/Task
 ---

-# Enhance Strength
+## Enhance Strength

-**Points**: 3 Intellect points
+>3  Intellect
-**Type**: Action

 For the next ten minutes, you gain an asset on tasks that depend on brute force, such as moving a heavy object, smashing down a door, or hitting someone with a melee weapon.
 Action to initiate.